openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         accessModifier? 'constructor' signature
         ;

-A compile-time error occurs if the constructor implementation is either not present or does not immediately follow the declaration.
+A :index:`compile-time error` occurs if the constructor implementation is not present, or does not immediately follow the declaration.

-A call of a constructor with an overload signature is always a call of the constructor implementation body.
+A call of a constructor with overload signature is always a call of the constructor implementation body.

-The example below has one overload signature parameterless, and others that have one parameter:
+The example below has one overload signature parameterless, and others have one
+parameter:

 .. code-block:: typescript
    :linenos: